Los Angeles Councilman Jose Huizar arrested in connection with federal bribery, corruption probe

-LOS ANGELES (KABC) -- Los Angeles City Councilman Jose Huizar was arrested and taken into federal custody on Tuesday in connection with a nearly two-year federal bribery and corruption probe at City Hall.

 Huizar, 51, has served on the council since 2005 and is now facing a racketeering charge that alleges he used his position to leverage bribes and "other financial benefits," according to the U.S. District Attorney.
-He is suspected of accepting hundreds of thousands of dollars in bribes from a developer in exchange for his support of a downtown high-rise project.
+He is suspected of conspiring to accept roughly $1.5 million in bribes from developers in exchange for his support in certain real estate projects in the city.
 He is expected to appear in federal court on Tuesday.

-Federal officials were expected to hold a news conference at 11 a.m. to discuss his arrest.
+The single count of conspiring to violate the Racketeer Influenced and Corrupt Organizations Act, or RICO, could land the Democratic politician up to 20 years in federal prison.

 FBI spokeswoman Laura Eimiller says agents arrested Councilman Jose Huizar without incident early Tuesday at his Boyle Heights home.
 The mayor and other city leaders have been calling for Huizar to resign since his former special assistant agreed to plead guilty in a $1 million bribery scheme involving real estate developers.